Your Weekly Horoscope: December 3 To December 9

 AdvertisementADVERTISEMENT

 Neptune shifts direct in your fellow Water sign of Pisces on December 6, awakening your inner child.
-You’ll be in the mood to play, dream, fantasize, make love, and create art in the second half of the week, making it challenging for you to focus on more mundane tasks.
-You may also get bit by the travel bug due to Pisces energy highlighting your sector of long distance travel and expansion.
-It may be a good time to plan a trip — but do your best to book your tickets and finalize plans before Mercury Retrograde begins on the 13th.
+You’ll be in the mood to play, dream, fantasise, make love, and create art in the second half of the week, making it challenging for you to focus on more mundane tasks.
+You may also get bit by the travel bug due to Pisces energy highlighting your sector of long-distance travel and expansion.
+It may be a good time to plan a trip — but do your best to book your tickets and finalise plans before Mercury Retrograde begins on the 13th.

 Leo Sun & Rising: